Saving up to pay cash for your next significant expense doesn’t have to be a dream.

 I was initially was going to snowball this amount, but I need a slight adjustment to commit to continuing filling up my EF.

 This should have been done before snowballing my RBCLOC, but what seems impossible will get done.

-My other three debts (besides my home mortgage and SUV payments) are not going down as I’m only paying interest at the moment.
+My other three debts (besides my home mortgage and SUV payments) are not decreasing as I’m only paying interest now.

-Have no more items that I can sell on the marketplace other than the items still listed.
+I have no more items I can sell on the marketplace other than those still listed.